Discipleship: intentionally living in the ways and words of Jesus.

 Where to start

 Anyone and everyone can participate in daily discipleship.
-We want to encourage you to focus on 3 distinct spiritual disciplines as you grow in following Jesus.
 They are:

 28 “Come to me, all you who are weary and burdened, and I will give you rest.
 29 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 30 For my yoke is easy and my burden is light.”
 Matthew 11:28-30